 Used car dealerships use dealer auctions for two purposes.
 They use them to purchase vehicles to stock their lots, and they use them to get rid of vehicles that aren’t selling.
 Necessarily then, these dealer auctions are a good place to look if you’re searching for a used car at a steep discount.

 - How You Can Get Your Next Car from Dealers Auto Auction

 - Is It Safe to Buy Auto in an Online Used Car Dealer Auction?

 - How Can I Participate in Dealers Auto Auctions?

 - About Copart Salvage Auto Auctions and Using Auto Auction Mall to Help you Buy Cars from Copart

 However, there’s one big problem with these dealer auctions as far as ordinary consumers are concerned.
 For the most part, these auctions are closed to the public, as dealers do not want to open up these possible savings to consumers, thereby cutting into their bottom lines.
 However, it is still possible to participate.
 You can, for example, pay an auction broker to bid in these auctions on your behalf.
 But, there’s a much cheaper way to gain access to these used cars than that!

 Use Online Car Auctions to Buy Used Cars

-In recent years, a number of online car auction websites have cropped up that grant access to these dealer auctions online.
-Through them, it’s possible to locate and bid on used cars that are being auctioned off by used car dealerships.
-This is obviously great news for consumers, as it allows them to bid on and win vehicles without having to pay a used car dealership’s markup.
+In recent years, some online car auction websites have cropped up that grant access to these dealer auctions online.
+Through them, it’s possible to locate and bid on used cars auctioned off by used car dealerships.
+This is great news for consumers.
+It allows them to bid on and win vehicles without having to pay a used car dealership’s markup.

-If you’re interested in doing this, then there’s only one thing that you have to do.
+If you’re interested in doing this, then there’s only one thing that to do.
 Sign up for one of these websites today, and see what’s out there!
-By doing so, you’ll quickly discover how easy it is to save thousands on used cars when you use online car auctions.
+By doing so, you’ll see how easy it is to save thousands on used cars using online car auctions.